Animal Reproductive Strategies

 The information below is adapted from OpenStax Biology 43.2

 External fertilization usually occurs in aquatic environments where both eggs and sperm are released into the water, a process called spawning.
 Water protects the eggs from drying out during development.
-Getting the sperm and egg together requires that the gametes be released at the same time and in the same location to increase the likelihood of fertilization (otherwise all those gametes are wasted!)
+Species that utilize external fertilization might be fully aquatic, like fish and many aquatic invertebrates, or they may be partially aquatic and partially terrestrial (land-based), like many amphibians.
+For both types of organisms, getting the sperm and egg together requires that the gametes be released at the same time and in the same location to increase the likelihood of fertilization (otherwise the time and energy to produce all those gametes was wasted).
 How does that happen?

 • In some species, including some fish, crustaceans, mollusks, and other invertebrates, there are environmental (water temperature, length of daylight) or biological (pheromones) cues that cause males and females to release gametes at the same time.
 In this situation, males and females are often not interacting with each other as individuals, but massed together so that all sperm and all eggs are in the same location.